fluent/website/plugin.rst

 http
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**http** input plugin listens HTTP clients.
-The URL is a tag of events and event body is included on the POST parameter.
+The **http** input plugin allows Fluentd to listen to HTTP clients.
+The URL becomes the *tag* of the Fluentd event log, and the POSTed body element becomes the *record* of the Fluentd event log.

 +------------+------------------------------------------------------------------+----------------------------+
 | Parameter  | Description                                                      | Required?                  |